Not Sure of Your Employee Category?

 Teaching and Research Faculty, known as T&R: Faculty whose primary responsibility is teaching and research are elected to one of the following school faculties: architecture, arts and sciences, commerce, continuing and professional studies, education, engineering and applied science, business administration, law, medicine, and nursing.
 The Executive Vice President and Provost of the University publishes written policies governing these faculty.

-Administrative and professional faculty, also known as A&P, generally perform administrative duties that relate directly to management policies and procedures or the general business and administrative operations of the institution, as well as providing academic support in areas such as student services and the libraries.
-The executive vice president and provost of the University publishes written policies governing these faculty.
+Administrative and Professional Faculty, also known as A&P: They generally perform administrative duties that relate directly to management policies and procedures or the general business and administrative operations of the institution, as well as providing academic support in areas such as student services and the libraries.
+The Executive Vice President and Provost of the University publish written policies governing these faculty.

 Professional Research Staff

-Professional Research Staff are not faculty, Classified, or University staff; are principally engaged in research and have limited term appointments.
-This includes research associate, research scientist, senior scientist, principal scientist.
+Professional Research Staff are not Faculty, Classified, or University Staff; they are principally engaged in research and have limited-term appointments.
+This includes research associates, research scientists, senior scientists, and principal scientists.
 See the Provost’s Professional Research Staff site and the Vice President for Research’s site for more information.

 Medical Center employees

 Examples of Medical Center employees include housestaff, nurses, radiology technicians, patient care assistants, and administrators.
 Physicians are not Medical Center employees; they are generally joint appointments between the Health Sciences Foundation and the University’s School of Medicine.
 The determination of each employee’s employment category and status is made by Human Resources at the Medical Center, although University Human Resources administers the Medical Center employees’ benefits.
 Please refer to Medical Center Human Resources Policy 201 for further information.